 Implants can be placed behind the breast or behind the muscle or a combination of both (dual plane technique).

-There is a good amount of medical evidence showing that placing the implant behind the breast significantly increases the risks of formation of scar tissue or capsular contracture.
+There is a good amount of medical evidence showing that placing the implant behind the breast significantly increases the risks of the formation of scar tissue or capsular contracture.
 This has been shown in numerous medical studies and in different countries over the past decade.
 The implant edge can be visible and the implant rippling is more visible if the implant is placed behind the breast.

-Placing the implant completely behind the muscle makes the implant sit higher and tends to result in an unnatural appearance for three weeks post surgery.
-They settle to the right position after three weeks.
+Placing the implant completely behind the muscle makes the implant sit higher and tends to result in an unnatural appearance for three weeks post-surgery.
+They settle into the right position after three weeks.
 But this option has a very low incidence of capsular contracture, and the implant edges are not visible.

 A combination technique (dual plane) allows the vast majority of the implant to be placed behind the muscle, reducing the chances of the capsular contracture, but the lower edge muscle is divided so that the implant does not appear to be higher and the breast has a more natural appearance.
 This is the technique I have used for many years, and it has resulted in the best outcomes.

 What Are the Risks Following Breast Augmentation?

-In rare instances, bleeding follows a surgery and may cause swelling and pain.
-To control persistent bleeding, a surgery might necessary needed to manage the bleeding and remove the build up of blood.
+In rare instances, bleeding follows surgery and may cause swelling and pain.
+To control persistent bleeding, surgery might be needed to manage the bleeding and remove the build-up of blood.

 If an infection occurs around the implant, which is very rare, the implant might be removed for several months until the infection goes away.
 A new implant can be reinserted afterwards.
 An infection can occur at any time, but is often noticed within a week after surgery.